JamesSkemp/words/content/post/on-the-purpose-of-life-with-a-bonus-on-the-meaning-of-life.md

 +++
-title = "On the purpose of life (with a bonus on the meaning of life)" summary = "Paper on the purpose of life.
+title = "On the purpose of life (with a bonus on the meaning of life)" description = "Paper on the purpose of life.
 Includes the bonus of a brief discussion on the meaning of life." draft = false comments = true date = "2008-07-10T07:50:00-05:00"